narremgen/narremgen/README.md

 ## Warning

-Only informed users or trainers should use this system in practice. <br>
+- Only informed users or trainers should use this system in practice.
-Some advice may be missing or mistaken du to ia/programming. <br>
+- Some advice may be missing or mistaken du to ia/programming.
-In future automatic checkings may be implemented for end user. <br>
+- In future automatic checkings may be implemented for end user.
-Always do a dry-run before launching to check models in use. <br>
+- Always do a dry-run before launching to check models in use.

 ## References